-In this course students will study The Concepts of Music through the learning experiences of performing, composing and listening, within the context of a range of styles, periods and genres.
+In this course students will study the concepts of music through the learning experiences of performing, composing and listening, within the context of a range of styles, periods and genres.

-This course is suitable for all students who enjoy music and wish to further expand their knowledge and performance skills through a hands-on approach to learning.
-Students studying elective Music are provided with many opportunities to develop their performance and composition skills.
-All Elective Music students are involved in various extra activities.
-Students are also provided with many performance opportunities, including participation in a variety of ensembles.
-All elective students perform in regular lunchtime concerts and Elective Music Concerts, as well as involvement in co-curricular ensembles to embrace performing opportunities.
-Music is a collaborative and inclusive course and is a highly regarded art form at the College.
+This course is suitable for all students who enjoy music and wish to further expand their knowledge and skills through a hands-on approach to learning.
+Students studying elective Music are provided with many opportunities to develop their skills in performance, listening and composition.
+They are provided with many opportunities to participate in a variety of ensembles and concerts.
+Music is a collaborative, supportive and inclusive course.

-It is intended that students undertaking Music as an elective for Years 9 and 10 will be keen to commence learning an instrument.
-Private instrumental and vocal lessons can be accessed via the Peripatetic Music Program offered by the College.
-Those students entering the course who already learn an instrument will be further extended in their performance abilities.
-Students will be required to play their chosen instrument in class, but will also continue to develop new skills on other classroom instruments.
+It is not necessary for students undertaking Music as an elective for Years 9 and 10 to undertake private instrumental or vocal lessons from a private tutor.
+This is optional, and plenty of opportunities to learn a range of instruments will be provided across the 2 years.
+Those students entering the course who already do learn an instrument will be further extended in solo and ensemble performances.
+They will have the opportunity to improve on their chosen instrument in class, and will also continue to develop new skills on other classroom instruments.